 Co-op, in conjunction with Quarry Bay Developments, has proposed a combined development permit and land use redesignation (re-zoning) for the site located at 2580 Southland Dr. S.W. (the existing Co-op site).
-The development (as of July 2017) proposes five new buildings.
-The tallest building heights are proposed to be approximately 13 storeys (44 metres) and 7 storeys (25 metres).
-A total of 294 residential units are proposed and 14,500 square metres (156,076 square feet) of commercial space including office, grocery store, retail, existing restaurants, liquor store, gas bar and other commercial uses and 754 parking stalls.
+The final development plan (as of November 2017) proposes four new buildings.
+The tallest building heights are proposed to be approximately 12 storeys (44 metres) and 7 storeys (26.5 metres).
+A total of 270 residential units are proposed and approximately 154,000 square feet commercial space including office, grocery store, retail, existing restaurants, liquor store, gas bar and other commercial uses and 686 parking stalls.

 It is the intent of Co-op to develop the site in phases, while keeping the current Co-op store and existing businesses open until each replacement space is built.
 Co-op also intends to keep an adequate level of parking available for customer use during the construction period.

 Below is the area being considered as part of this land use amendment application.

-Below is an image of the revised development concept submitted in July 2017.
+Below is an image of the final development concept submitted by the applicant.

 Is the Co-op closing?